-Reducing the number of poor living on less than $1.90 per day requires a focus on leveraging physical assets, by improving security of private, customary, and common land rights, so that more people can invest in and better manage their resources for future generations, start or grow a business, partner with the private sector, and improve their livelihoods.
+Reducing the number of people living in extreme poverty requires a focus on leveraging physical assets.
+By improving tenure security of private, customary, and common land rights, more people can invest in and better manage their resources for future generations, start or grow a business, partner with the private sector, and improve their livelihoods.

 Improving tenure security for both men and women responds to the Sustainable Development Goals’ (SDGs), targets 1.4., 2.3, 5.a, and 11.1, concerning of all men and women having equal rights to ownership and control over land and properties by 2030.
 Reaching this goal will require investing in securing land and property rights through systematic campaigns to record all land rights and issue land certificates.
-Particulate attention should be paid to women’s land rights, vulnerable groups, and Indigenous Peoples.
+Particular attention should be paid to women’s land rights, vulnerable groups, and Indigenous Peoples.

 Globally, significantly more men than women own land.
 Across 10 countries in Africa, only 12% of women, compared to 31% of men, report owning land individually.
 Pandemic outbreaks are known to endanger minors’ and women’s right to inherit land and property.
-Securing women’s access, control and ownership over land and property that they rely on for food security, housing, security, and family welfare.
+Women rely on access and control over land and property for food security, housing, livelihood support, and family welfare.
 Securing women’s access, control and ownership over land and property is key to empowering women and achieving the SDGs.

 In addition, it is essential to protect property rights for displaced people and refugees to allow for speedy reconstruction after conflict and sustain peace.
 Regularization of land rights in informal settlements is key for reducing marginalization, providing economic opportunities, and improving resilience against shocks.

 Pressure on land rights is growing.
-Over 4 billion people – or 55% of the world’s population – live in urban areas; by 2045 the number of people living in cities will increase to 6 billion, adding 2 billion more urban residents that require security, infrastructure and services.
-Secure tenure with complete land records and geospatial data are prerequisites for managing sustainable urban growth and empowering dwellers.
+Over 4 billion people live in urban areas; by 2045 the number of people living in cities will increase to 6 billion, adding 2 billion more urban residents that require security, infrastructure and services.
+Secure tenure with complete land records and geospatial data are prerequisites for managing sustainable urban growth and empowering people.